lightflicker/rainbowvail/README.md

   a configurable sequence by the sequencer run from Raspberry Pi.
   The configuration of the sequence would determine parameters such as flicker frequency or level.</p>
-<h2>Simple Sequencer usage</2>
+<h2>Simple Sequencer usage</h2>
-<p>Once the goggles are connected to the USB port, the sequencer can be invoke with
+<p>Once the goggles are connected to the USB port, the sequencer can be invoked with
   the following commands:</p>
 <code>>cd Sequencer</code></br>
 <code>>source bin/activate</code></br>